Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/README.md

 * `datasets/`: contains datasets used in the experiments, resulting from running the `processing/` codes.
 * `experiments/`: contains the experiment codes and generated files.

-The `experiments/` folder contains two notebooks with the experiments reported in the paper ([Toponym_Matching_Experiments](https://github.com/Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/blob/tm_experiments/experiments/Toponym_Matching_Experiments.ipynb) has the experiments summarized in table XXX, and [Candidate Ranking Experiments](https://github.com/Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/blob/tm_experiments/experiments/Candidate_Ranking_Experiments.ipynb) has the experiments summarized in table XXX).
-Make sure you have gone through the required `processing` steps (described in this [README file](https://github.com/Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/blob/tm_experiments/processing/README.md)) and that you have all data needed to run the experiments.
+Make sure you have gone through the required `processing` steps (described [here](https://github.com/Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/tree/develop/processing)) and that you have all data needed to run the experiments.

+The `experiments/` folder contains two notebooks with the experiments reported in the paper:
+* [Toponym_Matching_Experiments](https://github.com/Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/blob/develop/experiments/Toponym_Matching_Experiments.ipynb) has the experiments summarized in table XXX.
+* [Candidate Ranking Experiments](https://github.com/Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/blob/tm_experiments/experiments/Candidate_Ranking_Experiments.ipynb) has the experiments summarized in table XXX.

 ## Citation